 That prior study also pointed out that "at the time, Iran's oil exports were dropping rapidly as the United States increased its sanctions on Iran's energy and financial sectors and as the EU imposed a ban on imports of Iranian crude.
-Thus, it is possible that Tehran hoped its cyberattacks would drive up energy prices so that Iran's limited exports would bring in more revenue."
-If this were the hackers' motivation, it would indicate that Iranian operations are more likely to target companies and industries where Tehran can reap an indirect economic benefit from the attacks.
+Thus, it is possible that Tehran hoped its cyberattacks would drive up energy prices so that Iran's limited exports would bring in more revenue."^{51 g} If this were the hackers' motivation, it would indicate that Iranian operations are more likely to target companies and industries where Tehran can reap an indirect economic benefit from the attacks.

 It is also possible that Shamoon was to a small or large degree retaliation for U.S. sanctions on Iran's energy sector.
-Military scholar Michael Eisenstadt concludes that "Iran has traditionally taken a tit-for-tat approach to actions by its adversaries."
-Thus, it may be the case that targets of Iranian cyber operations are likely to mirror industries against which Washington has levied sanctions. h
+Military scholar Michael Eisenstadt concludes that "Iran has traditionally taken a tit-for-tat approach to actions by its adversaries."52 Thus, it may be the case that targets of Iranian cyber operations are likely to mirror industries against which Washington has levied sanctions.^h

 Finally, Tehran may have targeted Aramco because oil is Saudi Arabia's most important economic asset.
 In this case, Tehran anticipated that causing significant harm to a major source of Saudi revenue (and perhaps even undermining the global market's faith in Saudi Arabia as a major oil producer) would weaken the Kingdom.
-From its founding, the Islamic Republic has conceptualized its own economy as providing the means to fortify the revolution at home and export it abroad, and thus the regime recognizes the impact
+From its founding, the Islamic Republic has conceptualized its own economy as providing the means to fortify the revolution at home and export it abroad,i and thus the regime recognizes the impact

-- e The Iranian hacker group Cutting Sword of Justice claimed responsibility for the Aramco hack on this message board: Statement, "Untitled," Pastebin, Cutting Sword of Justice, August 15, 2012. - f The virus also appears to have struck Qatari natural gas producer RasGas, although much less is known publicly about this case including the overall damage inflicted.
-Much of the public reporting at the time linked RasGas and Aramco but did not provide evidence (technical data, company statements, or other documentation) beyond the coincidence of timing and roughly similar outages at both companies to support this assertion.
-See, for example, Camilla Hall and Javier Blas, "Qatar group falls victim to virus attack," Financial Times, August 30, 2012, and Kim Zetter, "Qatari Gas Company Hit With Virus in Wave of Attacks on Energy Companies," Wired, August 30, 2012. - g If this were indeed the hackers' motivations, they failed to achieve their objectives.
+- g If this were indeed the hackers' motivations, they failed to achieve their objectives.
 While global prices were elevated at the time, they did not spike after the attacks.
-"2012 Brief: Average 2012 crude oil prices remain near 2011 levels," U.S. Energy Information Administration, January 10, 2013. - h Some analysts also believe that Shamoon was retaliation for a cyberattack on Iran's own energy sector.
+"2012 Brief: Average 2012 crude oil prices remain near 2011 levels," U.S. Energy Information Administration, January 10, 2013. - Some analysts also believe that Shamoon was retaliation for a cyberattack on Iran's own energy sector.
 Author interview, cybersecurity analyst, October 2018; "Suspected cyber attack hits Iran oil industry," Reuters, April 23, 2012. - i The Iranian constitution states that the economy "is a means that is not expected to do anything except better facilitate reaching the goal [of advancing the Islamic revolution]."
 Constitution of the Islamic Republic of Iran 1979 (as last amended on July 28, 1989), Preamble.